Dunelm House: Reception

 enjoyment of an English medieval city".
 It has also been recognised for the way its multiple levels cascade down the river bank, reflecting the vernacular architecture of the city and breaking up the bulk of the building.

 Public views were divided from the start, with a local newspaper in 1966 reporting views ranging from "the third best looking building in the city" (after the cathedral and castle), to a "monstrosity".
 The Observer in 2017 reported that students called it "that ugly concrete building".
+It also faces consistent ridicule from university students.